 Social justice is not a missing piece of the gospel that has been recently discovered by progressive elitists in evangelical leadership positions.
 It’s a mass effort to appease large numbers of people who view biblical Christianity negatively by appealing to their sense of self-entitlement.
 Progressive entitlement ideology is rampant in liberal circles.
 It’s all about what society can do for me, and how society, instead of me, can take the blame and responsibility for my wrongdoings.
 (Source)

-The religious left demands the redistribution of wealth under the guise of social justice.
-Beware when you hear terms such as “social reform” and “social justice” because those terms are doublespeak for the transfer of wealth.
+The religious left demands the redistribution (transfer) of wealth under the guise of social justice.
+Beware when you hear terms such as “social reform” and “social justice” because those terms are doublespeak for socialism.

 From “Doublespeak: the language of deception, part 5”: